etiennetack/gee-data-fetcher/README.md

 This script automate the process of retrieving spatial data from sentinel 2 satellites using Google Earth Engine.
 All the computing is done on the GEE infrastructure, then images are brought back locally using the Google Drive API.
+This work is the result of a collaboration between [INSIGHT](https://insight.nc) and the University of New Caledonia through a PhD thesis.

 ## Environment and Python dependencies